-Article 140bis Paragraph 9 reads as follow: "the Court sets the terms and methods of the most appropriate form of public notice in the order with which it admits the action, so that those belonging to the class can join promptly".
+Article 140bis Paragraph 9 of the Consumer Code states that: "the Court sets the terms and methods of the most appropriate form of public notice in the order with which it admits the action, so that those belonging to the class can join promptly".
 Furthermore, compliance with such public notification is a precondition for the prosecution of the claim.